darwinia-network/docs/docs/msgport/user-cases/overview.md

 As we explore this area, we'll look into different scenarios that highlight the capabilities of cross-chain technology, among others:

 - [Order XClearing](./order-xclearing.md):
-Helix Bridge, a third-party Token Bridge that enables users to conduct cross-chain swaps with liquidity relayers, acting as permissionless order takers and makers.
-Msgport will assist HelixBridge in the cross-chain clearing for both makers and takers.
+Helix Bridge is a third-party token bridge designed to facilitate cross-chain swaps between users and liquidity relayers, operating on a permissionless basis for both order takers and makers.
+Through the integration of Msgport, Helix Bridge enhances its cross-chain clearing capabilities, ensuring efficient and seamless cross chain transactions for all participants involved.

 - [XToken](./order-xclearing.md): XToken is a cross-chain token issuance and mapping tool.